GoldenVadim/MCSTORM-Crack-CLEARED/README.md

 # MCSTORM-Crack-CLEARED
 <h2>Don't download cracked MCSTORM from <a href="https://github.com/llyxa05/MCSTORM-Crack">this</a> (https://github.com/llyxa05/MCSTORM-Crack) repository!</h2>
 I removed from cracked MCSTORM JDA (Java Discord API) and other files.
-You can check code of cleared and cracked MCSTORM.
+You can check code of cleared and cracked MCSTORM by decompiling CLEARED MCSTORM <a href="https://decompiler.com">here</a>.